 Based on interviews with 56 survivors, witnesses, and victims’ families, the report documents cases of intimidation and reprisals against those seeking justice.
 One case involves activist Sajjad al-Iraqi, reportedly abducted in September 2020, whose family has faced threats in their efforts to locate him.

-While the Iraqi government reported compensating 504 families for the deaths of loved one during the protests, injured protesters face bureaucratic hurdles to access compensation, according to the group.
+While the Iraqi government reported compensating 504 families for the death of a loved one during the protests, injured protesters face bureaucratic hurdles to access compensation, according to the group.
 The organization’s findings suggest that successive Iraqi governments have established numerous committees to investigate protest-related incidents, but details about their work remain unclear, and many interviewees expressed skepticism about their effectiveness.

 The report also discusses recent legislative proposals, including a protest law reintroduced to Parliament in May 2023, and a draft NGO law, both of which civil society representatives fear may further restrict civic freedoms.